AY2425S2-CS2103-W11-2/tp/docs/DeveloperGuide.md

     * 1a1.
 AddressBook shows an error message.
       Use case ends.

-*{More to be added}*

-**Use case 11: View help for commands**
-1. User enters command or clicks the help tab to get help for command usage
-2. AddressBook opens a seperate window to display a snippet of the user guide with the commands and their usages

-    Use case ends.

-*{More to be added}*

-### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.

 * 1b.
 AddressBook detects invalid index number
     * 1b1.
 AddressBook shows an error message
       Use case ends.